7 Best Types of Content to Share on Social Media

 1. Listicles.

-And, by extension, how-to or instructional types of posts.
+And, by extension, how-to content or instructional types of posts.
 Listicles are powerful for a reason; they are always concise and typically short, and they offer practical information in a familiar and easily scannable format.
 The result is a piece that any reader can quickly peruse for as much or as little information as they want—and because the headline usually contains a number or another indication of its formatting, it’s an attention-grabbing title in the sea of social media posts.
-While listicles are sometimes frowned upon as an “inferior” type of content compared to a longer article or whitepaper, they’re essential fodder for growing a social following from the ground up.
+While listicles are sometimes frowned upon as an “inferior” type of content compared to a longer article or whitepaper, they’re essential fodder for growing a social media following from the ground up.

 2. Breakthrough Research.